Stuycs-K/final-project-10-che-andrew-nowak-gaven/README.md

 - Frequency-based: Uses the WAV metadata to encode the data into an audio sample every second
 - Data difference: Finds differences in the audio/data of two WAV files.
 - Bit resample: Changes a WAV file from 16 bits per sample to 32 bits per sample.
-- Third channel: Reads/writes data to the third channel of the audio data, which is not played on standard headphones and speakers.
 ## Instructions
 All programs are run using the audioSteg file in the code subdirectory.
 Simply running the script will give you the flags and arguments for each option: